dsardinha1/2D_Game_Design/First_Project/README.txt

 How do I Use the program?

     Download the .zip of the project and open arcadeGame.py file using python3.7 and arcade module installed.
-This program currently only moves the player sprite up and down the screen with the background images scrolling to the left.
+This program currently only moves the player sprite up and down the screen, while with the background images scrolling to the left.

 What keys to use?